alphagov/paas-team-manual/docs/support/support_manual.md

 We expect to hear about the first two via the alerts on Smoke Test Fails and Pingdom which are sent to Pagerduty.

 The second two, at the moment, are the things that a tenant may contact us about as we don’t cover all situations in which these could occur with our own alerting.
-They would contact us via email: gov-uk-paas-emergency@gaap.deskpro.com.
+They would contact us via our emergency email.
 This creates a P1 ticket in Deskpro and triggers Pagerduty.

 ## Triaging issues